aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/save-excel-into-pdf-with-standard-or-minimum-size/_index.md

 {{% /alert %}}

 ## **Save Excel into PDF with Standard or Minimum Size using Aspose.Cells for Node.js via C++**

-The following sample code shows how you can save Excel into PDF with Standard or Minimum size using the [PdfSaveOptions.getOptimizationType()](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getOptimizationType--) property.
+The following sample code shows how you can save Excel to PDF with Standard or Minimum size using the [PdfSaveOptions.getOptimizationType()](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getOptimizationType--) property.

 ```javascript
 const path = require("path");